(732) 214-2370 option 1, 3

 The New Jersey Department of Health and Senior Services, as per New

 children up to 59 months of age in Pre-School/Pre-K must receive at

-January 1st until the end of flu season, March 31, 2018.
-Frequently
+from school from January 1st until the end of flu season, March 31,

-asked questions regarding immunization may be found by
+2018.
+Frequently asked questions regarding immunization may be

 Compliance with this state regulation

 mandatory and it will help to insure the health

 child and adult in the class during the flu

 Every year on the first Friday of February, dentists across the

 United States provide free dental care to children twelve and under